hinmis/Venus_Grabber/README.md

 Extract the zip file.

-Navigate to the Venus Grabber folder and double click setup.bat file.
+Navigate to the Venus Grabber folder and double click install.bat file.

-After it downloads the requirement double click start.bat
+After it downloads the requirement double click Builder.bat

 Fill in the fields of the builder and press the Build button